This post may contain affiliate links. Please read my disclaimer for more information.

 |Item Dimensions LxWxH||9.6 x 7.25 x 11.9 inches|

 Capresso 124.01 is your single/double touch, easy-to-use espresso coffee machine with simple instructions mentioned right at the front.

-All you need to do is fill in the water reservoir, measure coffee in your portafilter, and start.
+All you need to do is fill the water reservoir, measure coffee in your portafilter, and start.